Amom-237/brainf/readme.md

 > **⚠ Warning:** Avoid running untrusted scripts when using this interpreter, as it could lead to unintended behavior or security risks.

+This project waw created to learn basics of a compiler.

 ### Usage

 ```